-Inventory Planner makes it easy to forecast inventory, create purchase orders, predict when product will run out, and generally keep a pulse on your product inventory.
+Inventory Planner makes it easy to forecast inventory, create purchase orders, predict when product will run out, and generally keeps a pulse on your product inventory.

 You can also see what products you have on overstock, which products aren’t moving, and therefore which products to consider liquidating via a flash sale or marketing campaign.